KaimDev/zClip/README.md

 ## Expected Features

 1. End-to-end encryption.
-2. Optionality to choose if starts with the system or not.
+2. Optionality to choose whether it starts with the system or not.
 3. Fast and lightweight.
+4. Send text, images and files.

 ## Benchmarks